Ever wonder why some Korean rice is purple at Korean restaurants and houses?

 Be Careful Not to Overdo It!

-Black rice brings a lot to the table but using too much can lead to overly dark, almost black rice.
+Black rice brings a lot to the table, but using too much can lead to overly dark, almost black rice.

-It may not be as visually appealing.
+It may not be as visually appealing, especially for certain dishes.

 When you see purple rice at a Korean restaurant or someone’s house, it means that they care about you and your health.